isovector/certainty-by-construction/src/book/6-structures.lagda.md

 Well, we managed to create a trivial monoid.
 But it wasn't very informative as to what exactly this thing is.
 Let's try the next simplest type we know, `Bool`.
 Are there any monoids over `Bool`s?
-Perhaps it's easiest to think about our binary operation first --- boolean AND is a good candidate of the right shape.
+Perhaps it's easiest to think about our binary operation first---boolean AND is a good candidate of the right shape.
 In Agda, this function is called `_∧_`.

 We need now to find an identity for `_∧_`, which is `true` if and only if both